blipson89/Synthesis/README.md

 Synthesis
 =========

-Synthesis is an object mapping framework for Sitecore CMS that enables developing more reliable and maintainable sites in less time than traditional Sitecore development.
+Synthesis is an object mapping framework for Sitecore that enables developing more reliable and maintainable sites in less time than traditional Sitecore development.
 It is a strongly typed template object generator that is easily understandable for developers with either a Sitecore or traditional .NET background.
-It neatly integrates with [Blade](/isitedesign/Blade), a presentation framework that enables decoupled renderings and use of Razor syntax.
+It neatly integrates with Sitecore MVC (via the `Synthesis.Mvc` package) as a View rendering model provider.

 ### Show me the code!